JingyangQiao/prompt-gradient-projection/README.md

 Official Pytorch implementation for "**Prompt Gradient Projection for Continual Learning**", **ICLR 2024 (Spotlight)**.

 #######################################################################################
-### Our novel project page about continual instruction tuning now is available at (https://jingyangqiao.github.io/)
+## Our novel project page about continual instruction tuning now is available at (https://jingyangqiao.github.io/)

-based on the Exponential Moving Average (EMA) method, we have proposed work about how to resist forgetting in various efficient-parameter include **prompt, prefix, LoRA** with **LLaVA-1.5** backbone.
+Based on the Exponential Moving Average (EMA) method, we have proposed work about how to resist forgetting in various efficient-parameter include **prompt, prefix, LoRA** with **LLaVA-1.5** backbone.

-### Our project page about unified continual image classification framework now is available at (https://dmcv-ecnu-pegp.github.io/)
+## Our project page about unified continual image classification framework now is available at (https://dmcv-ecnu-pegp.github.io/)

 Recently, based on prompt gradient projection method, we have proposed an unified work about how to resist forgetting by gradient projection in various efficient-parameter include **prompt, prefix, adapter, LoRA** with **ViT, CLIP** backbones.